 Can my kids go to school?

-So, for the month of April and a little beyond, Minnesota schools will be closed to in-person instruction, but “must provide continuous education.”
+So, for the rest of this academic year, Minnesota schools will be closed to in-person instruction, but “must provide continuous education.”
 Schools are required to allow their employees to work remotely, whenever possible.

-Can I still bring my kids to child care?
+Can I still bring my kids to day care?
 Is it safe?

 Minnesota’s stay-at-home order does not prohibit families from taking their kids to day care, but officials note that the goal is to keep providers open specifically for the children of emergency workers.